Seamless Multimodal Transportation Scheduling: Introduction

 On the other hand, a large body of research has been devoted to Demand Responsive Transit (DRT), which is another type of on-demand service.
-Some papers focus on DRT concept discussions, practical implementation, and assessment of simulations in case studies~\cite{BraNelWri04,Horn02,MagNel03,PalDesAbd04,QuaDesOrd08}.
+Some papers focus on DRT concept discussions, practical implementation, and assessment of simulations in case studies~\citep{BraNelWri04,Horn02,MagNel03,PalDesAbd04,QuaDesOrd08}.
 Models have been developed to assist in system design and regulation (e.g.,~\cite{Dag78},~\cite{DiaDesXia06},~\cite{WilHen80}).
 Routing options in specific contexts have also been considered~\citep{Cheetal12,Horn02b}.
-The last-mile service can be viewed as a specific variant of a broadly defined DRT concept\textemdash namely, a demand responsive transportation system that addresses last-mile service requests with batch passenger demand and a shared passenger origin.
-The same can be assumed with respect to ride-sharing models in general~\citep{DynamicRideSharing}.
-Unlike most papers in the DRT literature, however, we also focus on scheduling the mass transit service and the last-mile optimization from an operational perspective.
+The ILMTP can be viewed as a specific variant of a broadly defined DRT concept\textemdash namely, a DRT system that addresses last-mile service requests with batch passenger demand and a shared passenger origin.
+The same applies to ride-sharing models more generally~\citep{DynamicRideSharing}.
+Unlike most papers in the DRT literature, we focus on scheduling the mass transit service and the last-mile optimization from an operational perspective.